James Coigly: "Uniting business" in Armagh

 Pursuing a "union of power among Irishmen of every religious persuasion", the United Irish societies reached out to the Defenders.
 They were able to offer practical assistance: legal counsel, aid and refuge.
-Displaced families were sheltered on Presbyterian farms in Down and Antrim, and the goodwill earned used to open the Defenders to trusted republicans.
+Displaced families were sheltered on Presbyterian farms in Down and in Antrim (where between 1791 and '93, Coigly also recalls in his memoir having been active in combatting "deep-rooted prejudice"), and the goodwill earned was used to open the Defenders to trusted republicans.
 There was "little doubt" that Coigly's efforts to protect, and seek out support for, his parishioners "merged into the 'uniting business’ of Theobald Wolfe Tone, Samuel Neilson, and John Keogh" in the neighbouring centres of sectarian conflict in south Down.
 The first biographer of the United Irishmen, R.R.
 Madden, believes that it was Coigly who introduced the Defenders of County Louth to the Dublin United Irish leader Napper Tandy.

 By January 1797 Coigly is said to have been a member of the United Irishmen's Ulster Council, having been sworn into the movement at the house of Valentine Lawless in Dublin.
 His profile within the United Irish movement increased following a series of arrests in the Autumn of 1796, including of Charles Teeling who had been securing command over the Down, Antrim and Armagh Defenders, and by his association with Lord Edward Fitzgerald and others impatient with the incumbent leadership.
 In February 1797, the informer Leonard MacNally reported on Coigly’s "political mission at Dundalk and Armagh’"; he had met with Richard McCormick (United Irishman and Catholic Committee activist) and other leading radicals, and had also made visits to the state prisoners at Kilmainham.

 Coigly played a leading role in what proved to be the United Irishmen's last test of constitutional means: campaigns to return Lord Edward Fitzgerald from Down and Arthur O’Connor from Antrim in the 1797 parliamentary elections.
 Coigly made himself "as active as possible" and is suspected of having been the author of the campaign pamphlet, A view of the present state of Ireland (sometimes attributed to Arthur O'Connor).
 Jemmy Hope declared that it "contained more truth than all the volumes I have seen written on the events of 1797 and 1798".